Learning how to apply vampire fangs correctly is the key to achieving a realistic, natural-looking result.

 Step-by-Step Instructions

-Step 1: Test Placement First
+Step 1: Dry Fit First

 Before mixing anything, test how the fangs sit on your teeth.